charlessolar/Aggregates.NET/README.md

 ## Nuget

-Nuget packages are published in a pre-release state.
-They are available under the id Aggregates.NET.
+Nuget packages are available under the id Aggregates.NET.
 There are also binaries and source code releases available via github.

 ## Documentation